adamfowleruk/mljs/planning.md

   - DONE Link to originating SPARQL query for subject list
   - DONE Lazy loading of facet values when added to output

-Targets for 1.0 (End of Oct 2013) (Published early due to serious changes to V7 affecting functionality)
+Targets for 1.0 (1 Nov 2013) (Published early due to serious changes to V7 affecting functionality)
  - DONE Rework MLDBWEBTEST sample app so Dave Cassel can easily grab example controller for Roxy auto deployment
   - DONE rename page js files to be page-controller-action.js
   - DONE Move JS, CSS files to correct positions